 Graduate Research Fellowship

 The Graduate Research Fellowship (GRF) is a non-need based award administered through the School of Graduate and Professional Studies and is contingent upon: (1) acceptance to a graduate degree or sixth-year certificate and (2) a minimum 3.2 grade point average for all undergraduate work.
 In addition, applicants must have a minimum cumulative grade point average of 3.75 for all completed graduate work.

 Students must be enrolled either full-time or part-time during the year of the award.
-Students cannot hold other University supported positions (such as graduate student worker; graduate research fellow; graduate teaching assistant; research administrative assistant; resident advisor; graduate intern, or adjunct faculty) while holding the GRF award.
+Students cannot hold other University supported positions (such as graduate student worker; graduate school graduate assistantship, graduate teaching assistant; research administrative assistant; resident advisor; graduate intern, or adjunct faculty) while holding the GRF award.
 During the academic year, the student engages in scholarly research related to the student's academic discipline.
 At the conclusion of each academic year, the fellows deliver oral presentations summarizing their research.
 Applications require departmental nomination and sponsorship by a member of the graduate faculty who will mentor the fellow during the year of the fellowship.
 The student's scholarly research must be of a quality that can be submitted for refereed publication, presentation, or in a refereed creative activity appropriate to the academic discipline.

 Each GRF award involves a scholarship/stipend where the amount is determined based on the funds available in the academic year.
 The number of awards is also based on the amount of funding in the academic year.

 Graduate School Graduate Assistantship

 The Graduate School Graduate Assistantship (GSGA) is a non-need based award administered through the School of Graduate and Professional Studies and is contingent upon: (1) acceptance to a graduate degree or sixth-year certificate; (2) the achievement of a minimum 3.2 grade point average for all undergraduate coursework; and (3) a 3.75 grade point average for all graduate coursework.